GOPC

 *Bank-in Methods via ATM machine, Cash deposit machine, and BOCHK mobile app are NOT supported.

-Places are limited and will be allocated on a first come first served basis.
-Delay in free payment will slow down the processing time of your application.
+Places are limited and are allocated on a first come first served basis.
+Delay in fee payment will slow down the processing time of your application.
+If you have submitted an application, but fail to pay the fees by 31 Aug 2024, we will reserve the right to release your space to those on the waiting list.
 Confirmation of registration will be notified in writing.
-Fees are not refundable, except in the event that the Course is over-subscribed.
+Fees are not refundable, except in the event that the Course is cancelled.

 Objectives